shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 **What is dual licensing?**

-Closedsource, proprietary, premium version derived and completeley different from NeuronRain Open Source codebases is in research, architecture and development - JAIMINI.
+Closedsource, proprietary, premium versions derived and completeley different from NeuronRain Open Source codebases are in research, architecture and development - JAIMINI and NeuronRainAIXT.
 Some features of JAIMINI have been Opensourced and made part of NeuronRain.
 Only opensource codebases of NeuronRain in SourceForge,GitHub and GitLab are copyleft licensed under GPL v3 and Creative Commons 4.0 NCND.
 Dual licensing implies dichotomous licensing - NeuronRain is free (open) and free (without price) while Closedsource is at premium.

 **Who owns NeuronRain repositories?**